brantsch/kit-ilias-fuse/README.md

+#BROKEN – DO NOT USE
+After the KIT rolled out a new version of ILIAS, this crude hack stopped working, and I did not yet get around to fix it.

 #ilias-fuse
 *Finally, a FUSE filesystem for the ILIAS installation at the KIT!*
 It enables you to mount your view of ILIAS on some directory so that you